Skip to content

 killall majestic 2>/dev/null

-# Disable autostart (if using init.d)
+# Disable autostart (if init.d is used)

 chmod -x /etc/init.d/S95majestic 2>/dev/null

-1.3 Configuring venc for WFB-ng
+1.3 Configure Waybeam for WFB-ng

 Method 1: Unix socket (recommended)

-Edit /etc/venc.json:
+Edit /etc/waybeam.json:

 json